 • Social benefits card to determine qualified beneficiaries (fuel vouchers for PUJs, fare discount for all public utility vehicles, discounted purchase of NFA rice, free skills training under TESDA)

-Targeted Unconditional Cash Transfer
+Unconditional Cash Transfers

-Explicitly included in TRAIN is a time-bound earmarking of some of the gains from fuel excise tax for targeted unconditional cash transfers (TUCT) to provide immediate and sufficient relief to poor families and help them adjust smoothly to the temporary shock introduced by the new tax regime.
+Explicitly included in TRAIN is a time-bound earmarking of some of the gains from fuel excise tax for unconditional cash transfers (UCTs) to provide immediate and sufficient relief to poor families and help them adjust smoothly to the temporary shock introduced by the new tax regime.
 The fund will come from a portion of the incremental revenues generated from oil excise tax.

 The transfers aims to protect low-income households in the short term.
 This will be added on top of the current transfers being received by beneficiaries of the Conditional Cash Transfers program.